NawanShaju/movie-website/README.md

 # movie-website

-This website uses a publicly available backend Api and connects it with the created frontend.
-The website focuses on searching up movies and being able to like and unlike then and also view the like movies in the favourite page.
-The frontend is built on vite + React.js and connect to the publicly available Api of the movie.db.
+This website connects a custom-built frontend with a publicly available backend API.
+The site focuses on movie discovery, allowing users to search for movies, like or unlike them, and view their liked movies on a dedicated "Favorites" page.
+The frontend is developed using Vite and React.js, seamlessly integrating with the publicly available Api of "the movie.db".

 ### video demo